 Two switches operate the system and provide required functionality.
 A cabin switch located next to the aft flood lamp connects the battery pack to the system (See FIGURE 7-3).
-A control switch located in the copilot instrument panel arms automatic operation or provides manual operation of the flood lamps from the cockpit (See FIGURE 7-4).
-Power to charge the battery pack is fed from the main electrical bus through a five (5) amp circuit breaker labeled EMERG CABIN LT in the copilot circuit breaker panel.
-The battery pack and relays are located beneath the cabin floor at approximately Fuselage Station 270.
+A control switch, located in either the pilot or copilot instrument panel, arms automatic operation or provides manual operation of the flood lamps from the cockpit (See FIGURE 7-4).
+Power to charge the battery pack is fed from the main electrical bus through a five (5) amp circuit breaker labeled EMERG LIGHT in the ride side circuit breaker panel (See FIGURE 7-6).
+The battery pack and relays are located beneath the cabin floor typically at either Fuselage Station 207 or Fuselage Station 270.

-Two amber indicator lights located in the copilot instrument panel above the control switch (See FIGURE 7-5) warn the pilot when the system switches are not set as required for taxi and takeoff operations.
+Two amber indicator lights located in the instrument panel above the control switch (See FIGURE 7-5) warn the pilot when the system switches are not set as required for taxi and takeoff operations.
 The amber indicator lights will be extinguished when the cockpit control switch is ARMED and the cabin switch is ON.
-Note these are the normal positions for taxi and flight operations.
+Note these are the required positions for taxi and flight operations.